ingadhoc/stock/stock_ux/README.rst

 #.
 Add in products (template and variants) button to access to stock moves related.
 #.
 Change name to the menus Product Move and Product Move lines.
 #.
 Add to "To Do" filter in stock move the state "partially_available".
 #.
+Add a "value" field on the quants, usable in a current inventory valuation report.
+This brings the possibility to get the correct value by locations for standard (not for AVCO products or FIFO products).
+#.
 Add optional constraints configurable by Picking Type:

 * Block Picking Edit: Restrict to add lines or to send more quantity than the original quantity.
 This will only apply to users with group Restrict Edit Blocked Pickings.